 What are Marvel's key features?

-Marvel is formidable for rapid prototyping.
-You know, that crucial phase where your static ideas come to life?
+Marvel is formidable when it comes to rapid prototyping.
+You know, that crucial phase when your static ideas come to life?
 The tool makes this process incredibly intuitive.
-You can quickly create clickable user flows, simulate complex interactions, and test complete journeys.
-It's ideal for validating concepts in a flash, without wasting hours on unnecessary details at the beginning of a project.
-At Easy Web, this agility is a major asset for our initial mockups.
+You can quickly create clickable user flows, simulate complex interactions and test complete journeys.
+It's ideal for validating concepts in a flash, without wasting hours on unnecessary details at the start of a project.
+At Easy Web, this agility is a major asset for our initial mock-ups.

 But beyond simple creation, its strength also lies in collaboration and centralized feedback.
-No more countless emails and scattered annotations!
-Your clients and colleagues can comment directly on prototypes, point out specific areas, and even start discussions.
-This allows you to collect feedback in a structured way, which greatly facilitates iterations.
-Believe me, it's a game-changer when it comes to streamlining the validation process and saving precious time.
+No more countless e-mails and scattered annotations!
+Your customers and collaborators can comment directly on prototypes, point to specific areas, and even initiate discussions.
+In this way, feedback is collected in a structured way, making iterations much easier.
+Believe me, it's a game-changer in terms of streamlining the validation process and saving precious time.

 In short, evaluate the tool according to your needs:

-- Ease of use.
+- Easy to use.

-- Rapid prototyping.
+- Fast prototyping.

-- Perfect for beginners.
+- Ideal for beginners.

 - Limits on the complex.

-- Fewer advanced interactions.
+- Less advanced interactions.

 Is it reliable and secure?